kalepail/stellar-turrets/README.md

 ## Serverless (AWS)
 Next we have the Serverless lambda endpoint which is hosted with AWS but deployed using the far more sane [serverless.com](https://serverless.com) cli tool.
 If you haven't go create both an [AWS console account](https://www.amazon.com/) and a [serverless.com account](https://www.serverless.com/dashboard/).
 Once you have those setup ensure you've got the [serverless cli installed](https://github.com/serverless/components#quick-start).

 There's only two things you'll need to update in this repo in the `serverless.yml` file.
-The `inputs.env.turretBaseUrl` should be replaced with the worker base url which your wrangler service is hosted on.
-The `inputs.env.turretAddress` should be replaced with your Turret's `TURRET_ADDRESS` set in the Wrangler setup.
+The `provider.environment.turretBaseUrl` should be replaced with the worker base url which your wrangler service is hosted on.
+The `provider.environment.turretAddress` should be replaced with your Turret's `TURRET_ADDRESS` set in the Wrangler setup.

 Now it'll be the fun task of getting:
 ```